LGBTQ rights in Cyprus: LGBT rights movement in Cyprus

-In 1987–88, the Cypriot Gay Liberation Movement (AKOK or Apeleftherotiko Kinima Omofilofilon Kiprou) was created.
-As the first LGBT rights organisation in the nation, it has been successful in helping to repeal the civilian criminal prohibitions regarding homosexuality.
+In 1987, Alecos Modinos formed the Cypriot Gay Liberation Movement (AKOK or Apeleftherotiko Kinima Omofilofilon Kiprou).
+As the first LGBT rights organisation in the nation, it successfully pushed European Court of Human Rights to force the decriminalisation of homosexuality.

 In 2007, Initiative Against Homophobia was established in Northern Cyprus to campaign for the rights of LGBT people in the north.
 On 25 April 2008, the group presented a proposal regarding the revising of criminal law to the head of parliament, Fatma Ekenoglu.
 In 2010, representatives of ILGA-Europe presented the proposal to the new head of parliament, Hasan Bozer.
 However, no action was taken on the proposal and people continued to be arrested under claims of "unnatural sex".
 In October 2011, the Communal Democracy Party (TDP) presented the same proposal to the Parliament with the demand of urgently decriminalising homosexuality in Northern Cyprus.
 Since March 2012, Initiative Against Homophobia has continued its activities with the name Queer Cyprus Association (Kuir Kıbrıs Derneği).

-Accept-LGBT Cyprus (Accept-ΛΟΑΤ Κύπρου) was the first organisation to be officially registered in Cyprus dealing with LGBT rights, on the 8th September 2011.
+Accept-LGBT Cyprus (Accept-ΛΟΑΤ Κύπρου) was the first organisation to be officially registered in Cyprus dealing with LGBT rights, on 8 September 2011.
 It has the support of many citizens, assisted by various NGOs, the European Parliament and foreign embassies operating in Cyprus.
 The organisation has also had at times assistance from local municipalities and often had events held under the auspices of local city mayors.